DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

-# React Components - Performance Optimization
+# React Components - Optimize Performance

 This article describes how to provide high performance for your application.
 Refer to the [React guidelines](https://reactjs.org/docs/optimizing-performance.html) for more information on performance optimization.